What is classic car insurance?

 HMRCs definition of a classic car is that it is at least 15 years old and has a market value of £15,000 or more

-Some classic cars may not qualify for standard insurance due to high value and repair costs.
-Specialised insurance offers tailored cover for classic vehicles
+Some classic cars may not qualify for standard insurance and require specialised classic car insurance

-Cars over 40 years old are exempt from MOT checks and car tax, provided they haven’t undergone substantial modifications in the last 30 years
+Cars over 40 years old are exempt from MOT checks and car tax

-HMRC: According to HMRC, a classic car is at least 15 years old and has a market value of £15,000 or more.
+According to the HMRC, a classic car is at least 15 years old and has a market value of £15,000 or more

 Do I need classic car insurance?